Ibaslogic/Ibaslogic/src/posts/2020-08-08-javascript-foreach/javascript-foreach.md

 If you replace the literal notation with the above, you’ll see the same structure in the console.

-Now, if you go a step further and check this Array constructor, you’ll find a `prototype` property consisting of several methods.
-Let’s take a look really quick.
+Now, if you go a step further and take a look at the `Array` constructor in the console, you’ll find a `prototype` property consisting of several methods.
+Let’s find out really quick.

-Type `Array.prototype.` in the console, you’ll find the `forEach` alongside other methods:
+Type `Array.prototype.` in the console:

 ![Array forEach](./images/array-foreach.png)

+As you can see the `forEach` alongside other methods.
 That is where it’s coming from.

 Ok.
 If you know how the [prototype property works in OOP](/object-oriented-programming-javascript/ "oop tutorial"), all the methods defined on it including the `forEach` are inherited and available to the object instance.
 In this case, the `lists` array.